Mery Zamora

-Mery Segunda Zamora García (born April 19, 1972) is an Ecuadorian syndicalist leader, teacher, and politician.
+Mery Segunda Zamora García (born April 19, 1972) is an Ecuadorian trade unionist, teacher, and politician.
 She was president of the National Union of Educators (UNE) from 2007 to 2010, a term which coincided with the beginning of the government of Rafael Correa.
 She became a prominent critic of this regime, and was a frequent target of verbal abuse on Correa's Citizen Link broadcasts, culminating with an accusation of terrorism and sabotage in 2010.
 Legal proceedings against her were eventually dropped after a successful appeal.

 Since 2014 she has been the first deputy director of the Popular Unity party.

 Biography

 Mery Zamora was born in Portoviejo on April 19, 1972.
 She completed her primary studies at the Escuela Fiscal Mixta Amalia Zevallos No. 14, and secondary education at the Colegio Nacional Mixto 18 De Octubre and Colegio 23 de Octubre.
 At the Instituto Normal Superior 23 de Octubre she obtained the title of teacher in Basic Education.